Can I Sell My House Online for Free?

 • Simple Sale (a HomeLight platform)

-If this process appeals to you, HomeLight Simple Sale provides an offer with no charge and no obligation to you.
-There’s no upfront cost for repairs and we never charge a program fee or closing costs.
+If this process appeals to you, HomeLight Simple Sale provides a no-obligation offer within 24 hours at no charge to you.
+There’s no upfront cost for repairs, and we never charge a program fee or closing costs.

 Sell to a family member or a friend